 Module (App) - See: App

-Often used to specifically refer to the different sections of the MODELER or ADMINISTRATOR modules, accessible through the right-hand navigation pane.
+Often used to specifically refer to the different sections of the Modeler and Administrator modules, accessible through the right-hand navigation pane.
 For example, the All Models node or Deployment node.
-May sometimes refer more generally to any selectable section, especially when the selection is part of a hierarchy.
+May sometimes refer more generally to any selectable section, especially when the selection is part of a Hierarchy.

-One of three types of users that can be added to a Workflow, along with Contributor and Approver.
-Reviewers can view and comment on a submission, but cannot modify the data.
+One of three types of users (Approver, Contributor, and Reviewer) that can be added to a Workflow.
+Reviewers can view and comment on a submission but cannot modify the data.

-The Kepion term for a group of users.
-Users belonging to the same Role will inherit all the permissions and security defined by the Role.
+The Kepion term for a group of users with defined permissions, access, and/or capabilities.
 Adding Groups and individual users to Roles can help with security management and automation.

 See Also: Group

-The following Application Security Roles are predefined for every Application: Administrator, Model Designer, and Advanced Contributor.
-Each comes with a specific set of permissions and security settings, configured for that role.
-The System Security Role includes the System Administrator.
+The following Security Roles are predefined for every Application: Administrator, Model Designer, and Advanced Contributor.
+Each comes with a specific set of permissions and security settings.
+System Administrators configure the Application's Security Roles.

 See Also: Administrator, Model Designer, Advanced Contributor

-A generic term for either the App, set of Apps, an entire Application, or a set of Applications built to fit a given scope of customer requirements.
+A generic term for either the App, set of Apps, an entire Application, or a set of Applications built for a customer's business needs.

-A type of Application Variable that holds raw text, and can be injected in a multitude of different locations within an Application.
-Standard Variables can define a single data point, like an integer, or more complex definitions like SQL or MDX snippets.
+A type of Application Variable that holds raw text and can be injected in many different locations within an Application.
+Standard Variables can define a single data point (e.g., an integer) or more complex definitions (e.g., SQL or MDX snippets).

 Resources: Use Standard Variables

-A saved instance of a Dashboard or Workbook App by a user.
-Submissions can have various states associated with it, including saved, approved, and rejected.
-An App can be configured in the ADMINISTRATOR module to allow multiple submissions.
-Note that the data posted in one submission affects the database immediately, and will change the data in all other submissions and Apps.
+A saved or submitted instance of a Dashboard or Workbook App by a user.
+A Submission is also known as an App Instance.
+Submissions have various stages in their approval process, including saved, approved, and rejected.
+An App can be configured in the Administrator module to allow multiple submissions.

-An identity in Kepion that represents either a real person, or a machine account that can access various components of the system.
+An identity in Kepion that represents either a real person or a machine account that can access various system components.
 Security can be granted and denied to individual users.

 Similar in concept to Excel Workbook, the Workbook is defined by a set of one or more Forms.